awslabs/graphstorm/docs/source/graph-construction/gs-processing/gspartition/ec2-clusters.rst

 For an AWS EC2 cluster, users can also use EFS as the shared file system.
 Please follow 1) `the instruction of creating EFS <https://docs.aws.amazon.com/efs/latest/ug/gs-step-two-create-efs-resources.html>`_; 2) `the instruction of installing an EFS client <https://docs.aws.amazon.com/efs/latest/ug/installing-amazon-efs-utils.html>`_; and 3) `the instructions of mounting the EFS filesystem <https://docs.aws.amazon.com/efs/latest/ug/efs-mount-helper.html>`_ to set up EFS.

-After setting up a shared file system, we can keep all partitioned graph data in a shared folder.
-Then mount the data folder to the ``/path_to_data/`` of each instances in the cluster so that all GraphStorm containers in the cluster can access these partitioned graph data.
+After setting up a shared file system, we can keep all graph data in a shared folder.
+Then mount the data folder to the ``/path_to_data/`` of each instances in the cluster so that all GraphStorm containers in the cluster can access the graph data.

 Run a GraphStorm Container
 ...........................